jegli/advent-of-code/README.md

 ## Day 4
 My first thought was to validate the passwords (numbers) with a regular-expression and it's probably possible somhow 🤔(feel free to show me how).
 I ended up taking a different route with a function that validates each password within the range.
 Checkout my [code](./src/day-04/day-04.ts) and the [tests](./src/day-04/day-04.test.ts).

+## Day 5
+I finished day 5 but the code is pretty spaghetti 🍝 and I'm having a hard time making it cleaner and more functional.
+Maybe I will end up just providing that solution anyway.

+What I don't like: I'm using a pretty big switch-case statement and when I tried to get rid of that, I started learning about [replacing switch-case statements with object-literals](https://ultimatecourses.com/blog/deprecating-the-switch-statement-for-object-literals) which makes sense to me because the [mentioned problems in the article](https://ultimatecourses.com/blog/deprecating-the-switch-statement-for-object-literals#problems-with-switch) like forgetting the `break;` statement in one of the cases really caused me to debug for longer than it should have.
+[Some people argue that you should not replace your switch-case statements](https://spin.atomicobject.com/2016/11/06/switch-statements-object-literals/).
+What is your opinion on this?

 ## Day 6 - Part 1
 It took me way to long to realise that this is a [tree datastructure](https://en.wikipedia.org/wiki/Tree_(data_structure)).
 But I finally figured it out. 😅